 04. Learn to cook

 Most of us think we can cook, but how many of us take the time out to improve our skills and learn new recipes and techniques?
 Christian Harries, creative director at Arch Design in London, has been doing just that.

 "I've subscribed to Hello Fresh to get their recipe cards and explore a few recipes that I wouldn't usually consider," he explains.
 "I've also got a few cookbooks, and try to do at least two new recipes from them every week.
 I usually pick a random page number and just go with whatever's on the page, unless I've done it before.
 The main way I'm learning, though, is by getting things wrong.
 Nothing teaches you the right amount of time to cook rice, for example, than having to scrape it off the bottom of the pan one too many times!”

 For him, it's all about the process, rather than the result.
 "Honestly, sometimes I don't even eat what I cook; I save it for lunch and just have a something easy for dinner," he says.
 "As long as it's edible and I learn a new thing, it really doesn't matter too much."

 And has it made an impact on his day to day work?
-“I guess it has subconsciously taught me to be more patient with things,” he replies.
-“And also that there's a number of ways to do things and none of them are 100 per cent right or wrong.
-It can be refreshing to feel that the results don't have to 100 per cent perfect, as long as it fulfills the job the client asked for.
+"I guess it has subconsciously taught me to be more patient with things," he replies.
+"And also that there's a number of ways to do things and none of them are 100 per cent right or wrong.
+It can be refreshing to feel that the results don't have to 100 per cent perfect, as long as it fulfils the job the client asked for.

 "I think there's something very therapeutic about it," he adds.
 “Sometimes after a long day of design, I just want to escape and while cooking is sort of the 'design of food', it's just nice to do something that’s so far removed from my day-to-day work."